Financial-Times/n-alert-banner/README.md

 ```
 #### Additional optional data components

   - `data-n-alert-banner-selected-parent-element="#site-navigation"`: allows for stipulation of where the alertBanner is to be inserted on the page.
-Default is on document body.
+Default is document body.
 Must include attribute type (i.e. `#`, `.`, etc)
-  - `data-n-alert-banner-close-button="false"`: prevents close button for being build.
+  - `data-n-alert-banner-close-button="false"`: prevents close button from being built.

 ### Build